 Professional reporting on sustainability

-The Uelzena Group began its sustainability reports four years ago.
-The management deliberately opted to base its reports on the guidelines of the Global Reporting Initiative (GRI) because these specific criteria allow companies to manage sustainability better.
-Moreover, a uniform criterion of the performance of companies make comparisons easier and with that comes transparency for the stakeholders.
+The Uelzena Group started its sustainability reports in 2014.
+The management deliberately opted to closely align its reports with the guidelines of the Global Reporting Initiative (GRI) because specific criteria make it easier for the company to manage sustainability.
+Moreover, uniform information on the performance of companies make comparisons easier and with that comes transparency for the stakeholders.

-Despite the fact that there are some GRI alternatives available, no other standard is applied on a global level as often as the GRI Guidelines.
-This is a decisive advantage for the Uelzena Group because most of our customers are internationally active food industry enterprises.
-Another factor contributing to the good reputation of the GRI is that the renowned United Nations Environment Program was involved in its development.
+On a worldwide scale, no other standard is used as much as the GRI guidelines.
+This is a decisive advantage for the Uelzena Group because most of their customers are international corporations from the food industry.
+Another factor contributing to the good reputation of the GRI is that the renowned United Nations Environment Program (UNEP) was involved in its development.

-- Additional criteria from guidelines typical for a certain industry will remain in effect - for the Uelzena Group these are the “Food Processing” criteria.
+- Relevant additional criteria from guidelines typical for a certain industry are available - for the Uelzena Group these are “food processing” criteria.

-- Companies are still allowed to develop their own topics and criteria just as long as they comply with the GRI quality principles.
+- Companies are also allowed to develop their own topics and criteria as long as they comply with the GRI quality principles.